 The DigiDemos collection consisted of demonstrations from the Journal of Chemical Education, presented as a discussion forum where the individual demonstrations could be discussed.
 The DigiDemos forum has been discontinued.
 Consult the JCE site at ACS Publications for demonstration articles published in JCE.

-The Featured Molecules collection consisted of an article from each issue of JCE that contained molecules referenced in other articles from that same JCE issue.
-The Featured Molecules contents are being migrated to supporting information of those associated Featured Molecules articles in JCE at the ACS Publications site.
-The implementation of this migration has yet to be realized and when it is an announcement will be made at ChemEd Xchange.
+The Featured Molecules collection consisted of an article from each issue of JCE from 2002 79(6) through 2010 87(12) that contained molecules referenced in other articles from that same JCE issue.
+The Featured Molecules contents have been migrated to supporting information of those associated Featured Molecules articles at the JCE at the ACS Publications site.

 The Learning Communities Online collection, LrnCom, also contained two items: Contrail3 and Cl2O4 in the Stratosphere4.
-These two items were reported upon separately in JCE and will be found as supporting information for those associated articles in JCE at ACS Publications.
+These two items were reported upon separately in JCE and can be found as supporting information for those associated articles in JCE at ACS Publications using the links above.

 The Resources for Student Assessment, QBank, is currently divided among the Chemical Education Digital Library ChemEd Courses service and ChemEd Xchange.
-ChemEd Xchange will handle requests for access to the questions with answers, which is restricted to verified teachers who pay a small fee.
-Direct all such requests for access to download questions with answers to email@example.com by using the QBank contact form.
+ChemEd Xchange handles requests for access to the questions with answers, which is restricted to verified teachers who pay a $20 USD fee.
+Direct all such requests for access to download questions with answers by using the QBank contact form.
 You can browse sample questions from the QBank collection at ChemEd Courses, a service of the ChemEd DL.

 The items in the Symbolic Mathematics in Chemistry, SymMath, and Web-based Learning Aids, Webware, collections were abstracted/reported upon in JCE articles.
-The contents of these collections are being migrated to supporting information for those associated articles in JCE at the ACS Publications site.
-The implementation of this migration has yet to be completed and an announcement at ChemEd Xchange will be forthcoming.
+The contents of these collections have been migrated to supporting information for those associated articles in JCE at the ACS Publications site (search the JCE site for 'SymMath' and 'WebWare', respectively).

 JCE no longer distributes software on CD or other non-internet media and JCE Software has been discontinued.
 Several JCE Software titles exist as part of the JCE Web Software collection, a subscriber-only access section of ChemEd Xchange.
-Information about subscribing to JCE Web Software is available by calling 1-800-991-5534 or 1-608-262-5153 or email to firstname.lastname@example.org using the Subscription Information contact form.
-The ChemEd Xchange online store will be opening later this year and will offer access various options to access the JCE Web Software collection.
+Information about subscribing to JCE Web Software is available at the Subscriptions page.
+The ChemEd Xchange online store opening later this year will offer subscriptions that include access to the JCE Web Software collection.